SCCA Presents: 2014

 The Sullivan County Council on the Arts for 2014 will offer a repeat of our full range of programs.
 But the last few years have been any indication, we expect even more participation by the public and a still firmer response from and interaction with the county's youth.

 But there will be changes in 2015, since 2014 will feature the final entry in our Roving Historical Theater's series of eight community-centered plays.
-This only opens new vistas, and plans for a unique music festival the following year are already under way.
+This only opens new vistas, and plans for a music festival the following year are under way.

 Our programs start off in February with the annual Clothesline Art Exhibit at the Kiwanis Winterfest, Presidents' weekend, at Camp Brule.
 Here, kids receive prizes for new art work which is displayed during the festivities.